A Product of Pooled Human Plasma — Given to Every Rh-Negative Woman

 Celiac disease and autoimmune GI conditions

 Pooled immunoglobulin products introduce foreign antibodies and immune complexes into the recipient's bloodstream.
-There is a documented association between early immunoglobulin exposure and subsequent development of autoimmune conditions affecting the gut.
 Celiac disease — an autoimmune response to gluten driven by immune system dysregulation — has increased dramatically in prevalence over the same decades that routine immunoglobulin prophylaxis expanded.
-The causal picture is complex, but the temporal correlation and mechanistic plausibility are both present.
+No epidemiological study has specifically examined the relationship between prenatal RhoGAM exposure and celiac risk in offspring.
+The temporal correlation exists; the mechanistic plausibility exists (prenatal immune activation altering fetal Th1/Th2 balance relevant to gluten tolerance); the specific research does not.
+This is an unstudied question, not a proven risk.

 Autism spectrum disorder